Rolette County, North Dakota

 Rolette County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 12,187.
-Its county seat is Rolla.
+As of the 2020 census, the population was 12,187, and was estimated to be 11,692 in 2024.
+The county seat is Rolla and the largest community is Belcourt.
+The County has been known to have approximately several lakes in the County, they're mostly north-west of the county and some are in the north, also North of Dunseith, and north-west of Rolla.
+Some of the international peace garden is located along the north-west of the county, and about 14 miles (22 km) North of the city of Dunseith among the highway US-281 and ND-3.

 History

 The Dakota Territory legislature created the county on January 4, 1873, with territory partitioned from Buffalo County.
 It was not organized at that date, and was not attached to another county for judicial or administrative purposes.
 It was named for Joseph Rolette Jr., a fur trader and political figure from Pembina.
 The county government was effected on October 14, 1884, with Dunseith as the county seat.
 In 1885 the county seat was assigned to Saint John, and in 1889 it was assigned to Rolla.

 The county boundaries were adjusted in 1883 and in 1887.
 It has retained its present boundary configuration since 1887.

 The International Peace Garden is located in the northwest corner of the county along the Canada–United States border with Manitoba.